-Tips for Family Travel with Older Kids and Teens
+Tips for Family Travel with Teens and Older Kids

 Now that our kids are getting older, in some ways travel is easier, but we face some new challenges as well.
 Now the kids voice their opinions about where to go and what to see.
 Instead of two people having to agree and make compromises, now there are four of us.

-Here are some tips for family travel with older kids and teens that will hopefully help you and your family have a fun, stress-free vacation.
+Here are some tips for family travel with teens and older kids that will hopefully help you and your family have a fun, stress-free vacation.

 If you have not chosen a destination yet, ask for the kids’ input on where they would like to go and why.
-Have your kid research the places they would like to visit.
+Have teens help with travel plans.
+Encourage your child to research the places they would like to visit.
 Then, set a budget and encourage your kid to help you book flights, hotel rooms, and more while staying within your budget.
 In addition, older children can use maps to help plan road trip stops, overnight stays, and interesting spots along the way.